vistle/vistle/README.md

   the version of OpenSceneGraph that was used for compiling OpenCOVER

 - **Qt**:
-  Qt 5 is required by the graphical user interface
+  The Qt 5 libraries `Qt5Core`, `Qt5Widgets` and `Qt5Gui` are required by the graphical user interface.

 You can set the environment variable `EXTERNLIBS` to a directory where Vistle should search for 3rd party libraries.